lubusIN/blablablocks-slider-block/readme.txt

 3. **Template Library** – modal showcasing multiple ready‑to‑use slider designs.
 4. **Frontend** – See exactly how your slider looks on your site.

+== Installation ==
+You can install this plugin either automatically through the WordPress admin or manually via FTP.

+= Automatic Installation =

+1. Log in to your WordPress dashboard.
+2. Navigate to Plugins > Add New.
+3. In the search field, type “BlaBlaBlocks Slider Block”, then hit Enter or click Search Plugins.
+4. Click Install Now, then Activate.

+= Manual Installation =

+Manual installation method requires downloading the BlaBlaBlocks Slider Block plugin and uploading it to your web server via your favorite FTP application.
+The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==
 = 1.1.0 =
 * Added Position Configuration options for pagination and navigation placement.